Extermination (video game): Plot

 Extermination takes place on December 24, 2005, at a top secret American research facility in Antarctica.
-The game focuses on U.S. Marine Corp's Force Recon member Sergeant Dennis Riley, as part of "Team Red Light".
+The game focuses on U.S. Marine Corps' Force Recon member Sergeant Dennis Riley, as part of "Team Red Light".
 His squad receives a distress call from the aforementioned base named Fort Stewart.
 The distress call requests an immediate air strike on the base.
 Instead, Team Red Light is sent in via C-17 to investigate.
 En route, the plane malfunctions, scattering the team and crashing into the tundra.
 All are ordered to regroup at Ground Facility Building B.

 Dennis and teammate Roger Grigman arrive outside the fort.
 They enter the fort through the ventilation shaft.
-After discovering that it "looks like a battlefield," they try to get the drawbridge lowered to proceed to Building B. After Dennis lowers the drawbridge, Roger comes under attack by Hydras (in the North American release, these enemies are referred to as, "Bugs,").
+After discovering that it "looks like a battlefield," Roger is attacked by Hydras (in the North American release, these enemies are referred to as "Bugs").
 He becomes infected and rapidly mutates in front of Dennis.
-A mysterious woman in a contamination suit arrives and fires at Roger, seemingly killing him.
-She throws Dennis an extra magazine for his rifle, and an MTS vaccine, shouting: "Use it if you don't want to end up like your friend!"
+A woman in a contamination suit arrives and fires at Roger, seemingly killing him.
+She throws Dennis an extra magazine for his rifle and a MTS vaccine.
 Thereafter, she orders him to tell his team to escape the fort.

-Dennis crosses the drawbridge and pursues the mysterious woman, who has initiated a lock-down protocol.
+Dennis pursues the woman, who has initiated a lock-down protocol.
 Eventually, he gets the door open and finally meets the woman face-to-face without her mask.
 The woman is Cindy Chen, whom Dennis was concerned about when coming to Fort Stewart.
 She was the girlfriend of Dennis' fallen comrade, Andrew, whom he served with in Cambodia.
 She has not spoken to Dennis since she received the news during that tour of duty.

 Cindy tells Dennis that the Marines must leave the fort as soon as possible and to "tell your government that their dirty little secret has become a nightmare."
 Dennis heads toward Building B and is stopped by a journalist named Travis Miller, who reveals in conversation that he has been undercover for five years, then gives Dennis his card.
-He finds the Water Filtration Plant on his way to Building B and meets Carl Morris, an overseer of the project that started the entire thing.
-He tells Dennis that "there's something strange about the water, though you can't tell by looking at it."
-Before he can finish, Carl succumbs to his injuries.
-Dennis, confused, advances to Building B.